TheLeopard65

 + FullyQualifiedErrorId : DirUnauthorizedAccessError,Microsoft.PowerShell.Commands.GetChildItemCommand

-• The tester then saved the SSH private key, but it was still unkonwn to whom it belonged.
+• I then saved the SSH private key, but it was still unknown to whom it belonged.

-• The tester then made a list of potential usernames and used netexec to verify the owner.
+• I then made a list of potential usernames and used netexec to verify the owner.

 • It was found that it belonged to svc_backup user account.
-Which has remote SSH Access.
+Which had remote SSH Access.

 ┌──(kali@kali)-[~/HTB/Voleur]